Skip to content

 Family-friendly things to do at Lanhydrock

-Discover what family-friendly activities are on offer at Lanhydrock, from visiting the reimagined Victorian nursery to exploring the estate by bicycle.
+Discover what family-friendly activities are on offer at Lanhydrock, including the Pokémon TCG Mega Evolution trail, the reimagined Victorian nursery and miles of cycle trails across the estate.

 Family-friendly things to do at Trelissick